valmeidavr/barbeariaesalao/README.md

 ## 📝 Licença

-💙 by FAETERJ 2022 - Jonatas, Eder e Gabriel
+💙 by FAETERJ 2022 - Prof.Vinicius, Jonatas, Eder e Gabriel